ethereum/remix-workshops/deployWithLibraries/step4/step4.md

 Switch to the `Run transaction` module
 ![Run transaction](https://github.com/ethereum/remix-workshops/raw/master/deployWithLibraries/step4/remix_runtransaction.png "Run Transaction")

- - Select the `sample` contract in the list of compiled contracts.
+ - Select the `test` contract in the list of compiled contracts.
  - Click on `Deploy`

  The terminal should output something like `creation of sample errored: <address> is not a valid address.
 Please check the provided address is valid.`